“Running with the Kenyans: Discovering the Secrets of the Fastest People on Earth” by Adharanand Finn

 And in this book Finn tells the story about when he went to live and train for 6 months in what considered as the Mecca for the sport of running: Iten, Kenya.

 Now, I still can’t get pass the fact that Finn never clarify his full intention of going to Iten.
 That as far as the book tells us he is there, bringing along his wife and small kids, in a personal capacity and not to write a coverage for any media outlet.
-But in the end of the day this minor detail doesn’t really matter, because the story of his time at Iten are invaluable and refreshing, and we get to see what’s life looks like over there.
+But in the end of the day this minor detail doesn’t really matter, because the stories of his time at Iten are invaluable and refreshing, and we get to see what’s life looks like over there.

 Charmingly, everyone he bump into in Iten seems to be a runner.
 And not just an ordinary one but the winner of this marathon, gold medalist in that olympics, the record breakers of this and that categories.
 Even that one instance when Finn mistakenly called the wrong number to reach out to a 2:04:00 marathoner, only to discover that the wrong person he called ran a 2:05:00 marathon.